Doctoral Supervisor Training

 Vera Kaulbarsch

-Looking back & future vision as a supervisor.
-Insights from experts & Networking
+Looking back & future vision as a supervisor

 - Impulse lecture with a supervisory role model and panel discussion